Peach Chutney (Make it in 30 Minutes)

 We have a short peach season where I live so I look for every way to honor this delicious stone fruit.

-The peach chutney recipe comes together in about 30 minutes.
-It’s a great vegetarian, gluten-free sidekick for so many dishes.
+- This delicious recipe for peach chutney comes together in about 30 minutes and makes a perfect vegetarian, gluten-free sidekick for countless dishes.

 Ingredients – tailored to your taste